keshavWebDev-personal/YoutubeCommentHacker/README.md

 - Step 3. then, in the top right corner, click the button called "Developer mode"
 - Step 4. then a some Buttons would appear. click the one called "Load Unpacked"
-- Step 5. then locate and selected the FOLDER called "YoutubeCommentHacker.vxxx"
+- Step 5. then locate and selected the FOLDER called "YoutubeCommentHacker"

 ![image](https://github.com/GDM-Music/YoutubeCommentHacker/assets/95571677/d9f70f05-3abc-4645-a1f9-1df644014d3a)